Top 25 Brutal Environmental Concerns That You Desperately Need To Know

 8. Genetic Modification

 Genetic modification utilizing biotechnology is called genetic engineering.
-Genetic engineering of food brings about expanded poisons and sicknesses as qualities from a hypersensitive plant can exchange to the target plant.
-Some of these crops can even be a threat to the world around us, as animals start to ingest the unnatural chemicals and such.
+Genetic engineering of food brings about expanded poisons and sicknesses, as qualities from a hypersensitive plant can cause undesirable responses to the plant.

 Read more about the articles on Genetic Engineering below: